Skip to main content

 Launching the World's First Online On-Campus Writing Lab

-In an attempt to bring the On-Campus Writing Lab to students no matter where they were, Dr. Harris and David Taylor started the world's first Online Writing Lab (OWL) as an email server/GOPHER FTP service in 1993.
+In an attempt to bring the Purdue OWL to students no matter where they were, Dr. Harris and David Taylor started the world's first Online Writing Lab (OWL) as an email server/GOPHER FTP service in 1993.
 In 1994, Stuart Blythe brought the OWL to the World Wide Web.
-The OWL has grown into a popular web site that received over 192 million pageviews from May 2019 - April 2020.
-This represents an 18.5% gain over the traffic for the previous year.
-In March 2012, the OWL further extended its reach to meet diverse user needs by launching the Purdue OWL YouTube Channel.
-The OWL’s YouTube channel currently has over 25,000 subscribers.
+The OWL has grown into a popular website that received over 148 million pageviews from 47 million users, during the 2024 academic year.

 Attentive Services for Growing and Diversifying Needs

-The On-Campus Writing Lab and Online Writing Lab have over 200 instructional handouts on writing skills and issues.
-Students and faculty can also use its reference library of books, journals, and reference materials.
+The Purdue OWL website has hundreds of instructional handouts on writing skills and issues.
+On campus, students and faculty can also use its reference library of books, journals, and reference materials.
 Additional services have been added over the years as well.
-In-lab and in-class workshops on writing skills, specific resources for English as a Second Language (ESL) students, the Grammar Hotline (since discontinued), and computer writing facility have been developed to meet the growing and diversifying needs of writers.
-The On-Campus Writing Lab receives many visitors from other universities as far away as South Africa and Japan, who view it as a benchmark for both On-Campus Writing Lab and online On-Campus Writing Lab excellence.
+Workshops on writing skills as well as specific resources for multilingual writers have been developed to meet the growing and diversifying needs of writers across disciplines and communities.
+The Purdue OWL welcome visitors from other universities US as far away as South Africa and Japan, who view it as a benchmark for writing center excellence.

 For More Information